KingCoding/Tennis-Maddpg-Collab-Comp/README.md

 - This yields a single score for each episode.\
 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 The observation space consists of 3 consecutive frames of 8 variables corresponding to the position and velocity of the ball and racket.
 The size of an observation for each agent is 24.
 The environment is in 2 dimension; so 2 variables are used to represent the position and velocity of the ball and of the racket.
-Which gives a size of 2x2 +2x2 = 8 for each frame.
+Which gives a size of 2x2 +2x2 = 8 for each frame.\
+## REQUIREMENTS
+To set up your python environment to run the code in this repository, follow the instructions below.\
+1- Create (and activate) a new environment with Python 3.6.\
+- **Linux** or **Mac:**
+  '''
+  conda create --name drlnd python=3.6 source activate drlnd
+  '''
+- ***Windows:***
+  '''
+  conda create --name drlnd python=3.6 activate drlnd
+  '''

+2-